 So yes, coaching costs money upfront.
 But if it helps you get debt-free 2-4 years faster and saves you thousands in interest, it's a fantastic investment.

-What You Actually Get With Financial Coaching
+What You Actually Get With a Debt Coach

 1. Initial Deep Dive (90 minutes):